hotgluexyz/tap-sharepoint/README.md

 `tap-sharepoint` is a Singer tap for Microsoft Sharepoint, build to be used with the Hotglue widget.

+`tap-sharepoint` can be run on [Hotglue](https://hotglue.com), an embedded integration platform for running ETL jobs.

 The tap is capable of downloading files from a given Sharepoint drive using OAuth credentials.

 ## Configuration